 and Bob Manning and a score for a Columbia Pictures short, titled “Wonders of Manhattan,” which won an honorable mention at The Cannes Film Festival.
 This highly frenetic period reached its peak, finally, when Jule Styne assigned the score of “Mr. Wonderful,” which was to star Sammy Davis , Jr., to Jerry Bock, Larry Holofcener, and ultimately to George David Weiss as well.
 Two songs from that score became standards, “Mr. Wonderful,” and “Too Close for Comfort.”

 Two years later, the fruitful team of Bock and Sheldon Hamick was born, yielding eventually, five Broadway show scores in seven years, which without any question stands as a record.
 The shows included “The Body Beautiful,” “Fiorello” (winner of Broadway’s triple crown: The Antoinette Perry (Tony) Award, The New York Drama Critics Circle Award and The Pulitzer Prize in Drama; “Tenderloin,” “She Loves Me,” The Apple Tree,” “The Rothschilds,” and “Fiddler on the Roof,” honored then as winner’ of the New York Drama Critics Circle Award, The Page One Award of the American Newspaper Guild, and nine Tony Awards, including the particularly coveted one for “best musical.”
-Jerry Bock and his longtime partner, Sheldon Harnick, are honored tonight as winners of The Hall of Fame’s Johnny Mercer Award, on the occasion of the 25th anniversary of the original Broadway opening of “Fiddler on the Roof.”
+Jerry Bock and his longtime partner, Sheldon Harnick, were honored as winners of The Hall of Fame’s Johnny Mercer Award, on the occasion of the 25th anniversary of the original Broadway opening of “Fiddler on the Roof.”

 Jerry Bock has also contributed one song per weekly broadcast of “Sing Something Special,” a New York City Board of Education program on WNYE, which culminated in a special children’s album for Golden Records.